 - Stop, Breathe & Think (iOS and android)

-- Midshift (iOS and android)
+- Mindshift (iOS and android)

 - Happify (iOS)

-Here's some unsolicited feedback:
+Here's some unsolicited feedback about working with me:

 I've gained a deep understanding about true communication, how to negotiate conflict and boundaries...how to work on my reactions.
 I've also gotten into meditation and doing more yoga, I've found them tremendously useful as well.
 If I don't do meditation for too many days in a row, I'm suddenly more testy, quicker to react, etc. I think it's connected!
 I'm happy that we've been able to work through everything, and really get to a place of understanding and solid foundation.
 Thanks for everything you offered me!